 India’s Zero-Based Arithmetic Upgrade

-0 AB (628 CE) Brahmagupta gave birth to modern maths with his definition of zero and 18 laws of maths for addition, subtraction, multiplication and division for negatives, positives and zero.
+0 AB (628 CE) Brahmagupta gave birth to modern maths with his definition of zero and 18 Sutras of maths for addition, subtraction, multiplication and division for negatives, positives and zero.

 200 AB (c.
 828) Al-Khwārizmī wrote a book on India’s arithmetic in Arabic, known today via its Latin translation as, Algoritmi de numero Indorum.
 Al-Khwarizmi did not consider 1 a number.